Internet slang: Around the world

 Chinese seal carving work.
-The character is a combination of three characters, which is done by Chinese netizen.
+The character is a combination of three characters, which is done by a Chinese netizen.
 This is a satire of Chinese Internet censorship.
-See Grass Mud Horse.
+(See Grass Mud Horse.)

 Aside from the more frequent abbreviations, acronyms, and emoticons, Internet slang also uses archaic words or the lesser-known meanings of mainstream terms.
-Regular words can also be altered into something with a similar pronunciation but altogether different meaning, or attributed new meanings altogether.
+Regular words can also be remixed into something with a similar pronunciation but altogether different meaning, or attributed new meanings altogether.
 Phonetic transcriptions are the transformation of words to how it sounds in a certain language, and are used as internet slang.
 In places where logographic languages are used, such as China, a visual Internet slang exists, giving characters dual meanings, one direct and one implied.

-The Internet has helped people from all over the world to become connected to one another, enabling "global" relationships to be formed.
-As such, it is important for the various types of slang used online to be recognizable for everyone.
-It is also important to do so because of how other languages are quickly catching up with English on the Internet, following the increase in Internet usage in predominantly non-English speaking countries.
-In fact, as of January 2020, only approximately 25.9% of the online population is made up of English speakers.
+The Internet has allowed for global connectivity and the forming of relationships across countries.
+In addition, languages other than English are growing online, following the increase in Internet usage in predominantly non-English speaking countries.
+As of January 2020, only approximately 25.9% of the online population is made up of English speakers.

-Different cultures tend to have different motivations behind their choice of slang, on top of the difference in language used.
-For example, in China, because of the tough Internet regulations imposed, users tend to use certain slang to talk about issues deemed as sensitive to the government.
+Motivations for use of slang and its use differ by culture.
+In China, users may adopt slang as a method of discussing issues that are deemed sensitive by the government.
 These include using symbols to separate the characters of a word to avoid detection from manual or automated text pattern scanning and consequential censorship.
 An outstanding example is the use of the term river crab to denote censorship.
 River crab (hexie) is pronounced the same as "harmony"—the official term used to justify political discipline and censorship.
 As such Chinese netizens reappropriate the official terms in a sarcastic way.

 Abbreviations are popular across different cultures, including countries like Japan, China, France, Portugal, etc., and are used according to the particular language the Internet users speak.
 Significantly, this same style of slang creation is also found in non-alphabetical languages as, for example, a form of "e gao" or alternative political discourse.